 Two-step authentication uses two forms of authentication to verify your identity.
 First, you enter your SUNet ID and password.
 Then you need a physical device such as your mobile phone, tablet, or landline phone to complete the login.
 This approach protects your Stanford account from fraudulent access.

-There are five physical devices that you can use to provide the second factor of two-step authentication.
+There are seven physical devices that you can use to provide the second factor of two-step authentication.
 Each device has one or more authentication methods available.

 |Device Type||Authentication Options||Supported Platforms|

 Note: If you currently use Google Authenticator for your second factor you can continue to do so.
 However, you are no longer able to set up Google Authenticator on your smartphone or tablet.
 The Duo Mobile app is the preferred replacement.

 To get started, select the device you want to set up: